 For many of them, the constant sound of mortar fire is their lullaby, and a silent night is one to dread where the enemy can come at any time, and their plans remain largely a mystery to these noble men and women.
-Army Day celebrates these most fundamental of the armed forces, and reminds us of the sacrifices they make to protect home and country.
+Army Day celebrates these most fundamental of the armed forces and reminds us of the sacrifices they make to protect home and country.

 History of Army Day

 World War II was in full swing when Franklin D. Roosevelt sat the American Presidency.
 He held an unenviable position at the time, leading the American nation into a war that followed on the heels of what had been called “The War to End All Wars”.
-Little did they know the war to follow would be the most devastating and destructive war in history, and more lives would be lost during it than could they possibly could have imagined in their worst horror-driven nightmares.
+Little did they know the war to follow would be the most devastating and destructive war in history, and more lives would be lost during it than they possibly could have imagined in their worst and most horror-driven nightmares.

-It was clear he truly understood the function of our military men and women when he cited them as “A Mighty Arm of the Tree of Liberty”, knowing that they were all that stood between the safety, security, and peace of those who fought against tyranny and the cruel and dominating forces of the Axis of Evil that sought to destroy it all.
+It was clear he truly understood the function of our military men and women when he cited them as “A Mighty Arm of the Tree of Liberty”.
+He knew that they were all that stood between the safety, security, and peace of those who fought against tyranny, those who pushed back against the cruel and dominating forces of the Axis of Evil who sought to destroy it all.
 Army Day serves as a reminder that everything that we hold dear is thanks to the efforts of these men and women, and the blood they spill in the name of our freedoms.

-How to Celebrate Army Day
+How to celebrate Army Day

-Army day is best celebrated by doing your part to remind the veterans of the worlds armed forces that their sacrifice is appreciated.
+Army Day is best celebrated by doing your part to remind the veterans of the world’s armed forces that their sacrifice is appreciated.
 Remember that everything they do helps you live the lives of peace and security that we experience every day.
 Volunteering at homeless shelters is a sad but effective way of ensuring that those veterans most receive your help.